Thursday 20 February 2014, 2-5pm, and Thursday 27 February 2014, 2-5pm

 What should the presentation be about?

 It is expected that the graduate student will present some aspect of their doctoral research.
 The student must strike a balance between general ideas and specific evidence.
 There are various ways of achieving a balance between conveying the wider historical significance of the topic and giving the discussion some depth and texture.
 One might focus on methodological or theoretical issues that will need to be addressed during the course of doctoral research: feel free to raise questions rather than provide definitive answers.
 Or one might use a specific example (or examples) to illustrate a significant aspect of the doctoral topic or to explore a particular problem of method or approach.
-Here are some of the presentation topics from last year’s Seminar Training Days:
+Here are some of the presentation topics from past Seminar Training Days:

 - ‘Perceptions of women in early Irish society: the sources’